 Throughout 2021, the WSD expects the electrical corporations to continue to make meaningful progress on wildfire mitigation goals and efforts to reduce the scale, scope, and frequency of PSPS events while continuing to abide by COVID-19 public health guidelines.

 12. Conclusion

-- Liberty's 2021 Wildfire Mitigation Plan Update contains all of the elements required by AB 1054, Pub.
+• PC's 2021 Wildfire Mitigation Plan Update contains all of the elements required by AB 1054, Pub.
 Util.
-Code Section 8386(c) and all elements required by the WMP Guidelines. - The Commission ratifies the WSD's Action Statement approving Liberty's 2021 WMP Update subject to any requirements contained therein.
+Code Section 8386(c) and all elements required by the WMP Guidelines.